gabrielpulga/nlw2-proffy/README.md

 # :closed_book: License

-Released in 2020 :closed_book: License
+Released in 2020.

 Made with love by [Gabriel Pulga](https://github.com/gabrielpulga) 🚀.
 This project is under the [MIT license](https://github.com/gabrielpulga/nlw2-proffy/blob/master/LICENSE).

-Give a ⭐️ if this project helped you!
+Give it a ⭐️ if this project helped you!